JennEYoon/datasciY/scipy2020/README.md

   * Sign into Crowdcast - done on iPad Air, test also on computer
     (does not seems to need video on myside, just chat function.)
     Add my photo to chat on Crowdcast, have password for event.

-  * Sign into Slack to get messages - to do later
+  * Sign into Slack to get messages - done.
+Joined channelts for sprints, tutorials.

   * To read Tutorials for Pandas, PyTorch ML, PySal, Baysian Stats
     - Monday Basian